-Privacy Laws: Is Digital Marketing Doomed to Fail?
+Privacy Laws: Will Digital Marketing Fail?

 Not to spoil the ending, but … no. Privacy laws have certainly shaken things up over the last few years, but don’t start mourning the death of the digital marketing industry just yet.